 Global Studies graduate wins UCLA Young Alumnus award

 Katya Daniel (UCLA 2008) was named 2019 Young Alumnus of the Year at the annual UCLA Alumni Association awards ceremony held June 8, 2019, at the Luskin Conference Center.

 UCLA and an international career were not on his radar screen

 More Alumni Stories>>

-For Summer, 2022 we will be offering virtual and in-person advising support.
+For Spring 2023 we will be offering virtual and in-person advising support.